YueHu-CU/Use-of-HFNC-in-COVID-19/README.md

 ## About
 This repository contains code and the data for the working paper: **The Impact of High-Flow Nasal Cannula Use on Patient Mortality and the Availability of Mechanical Ventilators in COVID-19**.

-Authors: Hayley B. Gershengorn, Yue Hu, Jen-Ting Chen, S. Jean Hsieh, Jing Dong, Michelle Ng Gong, Carri Chan.
+Authors: **Hayley B. Gershengorn, Yue Hu, Jen-Ting Chen, S. Jean Hsieh, Jing Dong, Michelle Ng Gong, Carri Chan**.

 ## Software
 Python is our programming language.
 You will need the following Python packages